eagle-ai/eagle-ai.github.io/tutorial-setup.md

 permalink: /docs/tutorial/setup.html
 ---

-*Only For Eagle 0.3.0.
-Since Eagle 0.4.0, a prefix `classification.` is required for each property and the configuration becomes java properties style*
+*Only For Apache Eagle 0.3.0-incubating.
+Starting from Apache Eagle 0.4.0-incubating, a prefix `classification.` is required for each property and the configuration becomes java properties style.
+Apache Eagle (incubating) will be called Eagle in the following.*

 Eagle identifies different Hadoop environments as different sites, such as sandbox, datacenter1, datacenter2.
 In each site, a user can add different data sources as the monitoring targets.
 For each data source, a connection configuration is required.